 Millions of donkeys are at risk because of rapidly growing demand for ‘ejiao’, a product made from donkey skins used in traditional Chinese medicine.
-Working alongside international and local NGOs, SPANA is calling for an immediate halt to the ejiao trade, which is threatening working donkeys, and the communities who rely on them for survival.
+Working alongside international and local NGOs, SPANA is calling for an immediate halt to the ejiao trade, until it can be proven to be sustainable and to meet welfare standards.

 What you need to know